-#admissionchat episode 4 welcomes Kila McCann, dean of admission and financial aid at The Bolles School in Jacksonville, Florida, and Lisa Pelrine, director of enrollment management at Chapel Hill-Chauncy Hall in Waltham, Massachusetts, to discuss what they look for in candidates during private school admissions interviews.
+#admissionchat episode 4 welcomes Kila McCann, dean of admission and financial aid at The Bolles School in Jacksonville, Florida, and Lisa Pelrine, the former director of enrollment management at Chapel Hill-Chauncy Hall in Waltham, Massachusetts, to discuss what they look for in candidates during private school admissions interviews.
 The questions asked include:

 - What do you want to learn about prospective students during the interview?

 - What advice would you give to students looking to prepare for the interview?

 - What would you say to a shy student to help them feel at ease in the interview?